Sri Manjunatha (film)

+The film was partially reshot in Telugu under the same title with Chiranjeevi's scenes redone and Brahmanandam and Tanikella Bharani replacing Dwarakish and Mimicry Dayanand respectively.
+All other scenes were dubbed from the Kannada original.

-The film was released on 22 June 2001 worldwide, while the dubbed Tamil version was released in Tamil Nadu in August 2001.
-Upon release, the film received positive reviews.
-The Kannada version was screened in the International Film Festival of India.
+The film was released on 22 June 2001 worldwide.
+Upon release, the film received positive reviews and was a moderate success at the box office.
+The film was screened in the International Film Festival of India.